-Meunière Sauce is a rich, simple pan sauce that derives its distinctive flavor from its main ingredients-butter, parsley and lemon juice.
-When spooned over pan-fried speckled trout, you have perhaps the most popular dish on the menu of Creole restaurants in New Orleans, Trout Meunière.
-There are many variations of the Meunière sauce recipe, but the resulting flavor is distinctive and very New Orleans.
-Here is how to make Sweet Daddy D’s simple, no-angst recipe for the New Orleans classic, Trout Meunière, Meunière sauce served over fried speckled trout.
+Trout Meunière is perhaps the most popular dish on the menu of many Creole restaurants in New Orleans.
+Meunière Sauce is a rich, simple pan sauce that derives its distinctive flavor from butter, parsley, and lemon juice.
+When spooned over pan-fried speckled trout, you have a masterpiece of Creole cooking.
+Let's explore Sweet Daddy D’s simple, no-angst recipe for the New Orleans classic, Trout Meunière.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.